-Crestwood Road is a north-south, two-lane roadway located off I-8.
-The County General Plan Circulation Element does not assign an official roadway classification to Crestwood Road.
-However, the Traffic Impact Study prepared for the Tule Wind Project (LLG 2010) does assign a functional classification/designation of Rural Collector to this road; for purposes of this analysis, the Rural Collector classification is used.
+Crestwood Road is a north-south, two-lane Rural Collector roadway located off I-8.
+The County General Plan Circulation Element does notonly assigns an official roadway classification to a portion of Crestwood Road just north of I-8.
+However, the Traffic Impact Study prepared for the Tule Wind Project (LLG 20102011) does assign a functional classification/designation of Rural Collector to this road; and for purposes of this analysis, the Rural Collector classification is used.
 Crestwood Road would be used as a haul route, and if utilized, construction vehicles would traverse the Campo and Manzanita Indian Reservations along Bureau of Indian Affairs (BIA) Road 12.